illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 Grading issues should be raised with your TA during section or by email.
 Missing scores need to be reported within 3 days of being published.

 ### Regrades
 At the end of the semester there will be a last chance regrade option for two weeks of machine problem or lab grades.
-If you have a perfect lab attendance grade after the drops, you will receive a bonus and have the option to regrade three weeks of assignments instead.
-Please note that the exact number of regrade weeks is subject to change, and we will announce the definitive regrade policy near the end of a semester.

-If you want to regrade a multi-week machine problem, you must regrade all parts of the assignment together.
-For example, if you were to regrade malloc, you must use two weeks to regrade both part 1 and part 2 at the same time.

-If you decide to regrade an assignments, the new score will be capped at 90%, and it will replace your previous score **only if** it is higher.
-This means that a regrade cannot lower your grades, only increase them.
+To be able to take advantage of this opportunity you will need to have a "perfect" (we define) attendance grade after the drops.

+When will this start?
+We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.

+How many assignments can be regraded?
+We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.

+Are there any exceptions or special conditions?
+We will announce the regrade policy on [Ed](https://edstem.org/us/dashboard) later in the semester.

+Please note that the score for each regrade will be capped at 90%.
+For the assignment's final grade, we will **automatically** use your higher score between the regrade score and the original score.

 ### Lab Attendance